Breakthrough Infections: Coronavirus After Vaccination

 Can you get COVID after being vaccinated?

 Yes.
-Breakthrough COVID-19 cases happen in people who are fully vaccinated, and they seem to happen more frequently now that the delta variant is circulating widely.
+Breakthrough COVID-19 cases happen in people who are fully vaccinated, and they seem to happen more frequently now that the delta variant is circulating widely and immunity may be waning among those who got the vaccine many months ago.
 All three available coronavirus vaccines are very good at protecting you against severe forms of COVID-19, but they are not 100% effective in preventing infection.
 Breakthrough COVID can be caused by the delta variant, which is more contagious than some other coronavirus variants.

 How common are breakthrough cases of COVID?